 4. Help to organize and supervise canoe trips.
 Provide written outlines for trips planned.

 5. Help in opening/closing the swimming and boating facilities at the beginning and end of the summer: clean-up, inventory, evaluations.

 1. Participate in all-camp and sign-up activities; particularly those involving swimming.

-2. Maintain Girl Scout badge records as assigned by the Waterfront Director.
+2. Maintain Girl Scout program records as assigned by the Waterfront Director.

 3. May serve at Unit Assistant Leader with campers as needed.

 Works with Waterfront Director, other lifeguards, unit leaders and assistants and other camp staff.